 I. WHO USES CHARTERED BUS AND LIMO/SEDAN SERVICES AT NC STATE?

 Any department who has a travel need for a group of people.
 This may include departments who schedule field trips for students, taking the band to perform at football games or providing services for a group or individual(s) to travel between locations on or off campus.

 II.
 SMALL PURCHASE VS. PURCHASE ORDER

 Travel needs that fall under the $5,000 threshold may be processed and payment rendered using a voucher.
-Only vendors that have met the University’s insurance requirements may be used.
-Please see “List of Approved Vendors” below.
-If the vendor requires signing of an agreement of any kind, you must send this to Purchasing Contract Management to be reviewed for signature.
-Do not sign any type of agreement without consulting Purchasing.
+Only supplier that have met the university’s insurance requirements may be used.
+Please see “List of Approved Suppliers” below.
+If the supplier requires signing of an agreement of any kind, you must send this to Contract Management under Procurement Services to be reviewed for signature.
+Do not sign any type of agreement without consulting Procurement Services.

-Any request for services over $5,000 must be processed by entering a purchase requisition into the automated system.
-Purchasing will then seek competitive bids and issue a purchase order for services.
+Any request for services over $5,000 must be processed by entering a purchase requisition into the Financial System.
+Procurement Services will then seek competitive bids and issue a purchase order for services.

 III.
-LIST OF APPROVED VENDORS (with demonstrated University Insurance requirements)
+LIST OF APPROVED SUPPLIERS (with demonstrated university insurance requirements)

 Venture Tours, Inc.